-Goals: Extend Trees' Benefits to All Care for Park and Street Trees
+Goals: Extend Trees' Benefits to All

-FORMAL OPT-OUT FOR STREET TREE CARE
+FORMAL OPT-OUT FOR

+STREET TREE CARE •

 Per the Grand Junction Municipal Code, the property owners are responsible for providing water to street trees, while the Forestry Division provides standard maintenance services such as pruning and removal.
 Not all residents are aware of this requirement, and it is essential that the City communicate about this relationship.